unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](./images/sns-1.png)

-Click the **ARN Link** of the newly created topic to configure its details.
+Click the **ARN** link of the newly-created topic to configure additional details.

 ![](./images/sns-2.png)